pda-freddi/reddit-pocket/docs/project-plan.md

 ## Development Methodology

 No specific development methodology will be applied to this project.
 Rather a hands-on, trial and error approach will be used to provide rich opportunities to analyze and evaluate choices, make mistakes and re-think decisions along the way.
-Upon conclusion of the project, an assessment will be made to reflect on how different development methodologies could have helped to address and prevent mistakes and issues that were faced.

 ## Wireframe